J0rgeSerran0/J0rgeSerran0/README.md

 There I work with different technologies, most of them related with Microsoft (.NET Core, Microsoft Azure, Microsoft Office 365, etc).

-My rol there is a multidisciplinary rol, our line of work and responsibility is horizontal with a strong team work, all of us have a lot of experience, however I like to say that I am **Developer**!
+My rol is a multidisciplinary rol, with a strong team work with high responsibility and in an experienced team, however I like to say that I am **Developer**!

 You can find/contact me here: